-- After you’ve inserted the image or text you want to add a hyperlink to, in Photoshop select the Slice tool, which you’ll find by clicking the Crop tool in the tools menu and holding down until you see the list with the knife icon (keyboard shortcut C.)
+- After you’ve inserted the image or text you want to add a hyperlink to, in Photoshop select the Slice tool, which you’ll find by clicking the Crop tool in the tools menu and holding down until you see the list with the knife icon (or try the useful Photoshop keyboard shortcut C.)

 - Right-click your newly inserted slice and click Edit slice options.

 - In the dialog box that opens, insert your link in the URL field and click ok.
 If you want the link to open in a new window, select “_blank” from the dropdown menu for Target.
 Click OK.

 - Once you’re ready to save your file, click File > Export > Save for Web (Legacy)

 - In the dialog box that opens, the only thing you need to select is the Preset.
 You can select any of the JPG or PNG options and click Save.

 - In the dialog box that opens, type in your file name and click the File Format dropdown and select HTML and Images.
 Click Save.